icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

 Once you have 3h completed from the {doc}`homework_submission`, continue with the following.
 - First, cd to the HW5 directory and source settings to be able to run vitis:
   `source sourceMe.sh`.
-If you work locally, souce `settings64.sh` in vitis installation directory.
+If you work locally, source `settings64.sh` in vitis installation directory.
 - Start Vitis by `vitis &` in the terminal.
 You should now see the IDE.
 - Select Workspace as you want and click ***Launch***.